xebialabs/blueprints/CONTRIBUTING.md

 We use Travis CI to run unit tests against the blueprints.
 The script in `integration_tests.py` is used for testing and it can also be run locally if you have a Python 3 development environment.
 Just run `python3 integration_tests.py` on the root of the repository.

 Tests are expected in a folder named `__test__` under each blueprint folder.
-You can have multiple test cases as long the each test case is in a YAML file with name that starts with `test`.
-The test file is structured as below for example
+You can have multiple test cases as long as each test case is in a YAML file with a name that starts with `test`.
+The test file is structured as below:

 ```
 answers-file: answers-01.yaml